 Now we can overplot the flux of fiber 1313, masking out any bad pixels.
 Besides the mask, whenever ivar is 0, this also indicates a bad pixel.

 ok = WHERE(mask(*,1313) eq 0 and ivar(*,1313) gt 0) ;finding good pixels loadct, 38 ;for the color table oplot, wave[ok], flux[ok,1313], color=90

-The overplotted green spectrum should be almost identical to the original spectrum.
+The overplotted green spectrum should be almost identical to the original spectrum (if the overplotted spectrum is red, try 'device, dec=0' and replot).
 We can also use ivar to overplot the one sigma error for this fiber spectrum.

 oplot, wave[ok], sqrt(1./ivar[ok,1313]), color=210